Skip to main content

 Action

-Pick block to deny the call, or tag to let it through while labeling the call with your rule’s name so you can find it later in activity views.
+Pick block to deny the call, or tag to let it through while labeling it with your rule’s name for later review.

 3